-Health care is Australia's largest and fastest growing industry and the number of workers engaged in the health and allied sector is forecast to rise significantly over the next decade as the population ages and the demand for health care increases.
-According to the Australian Government Health Care and Social Assistance is Australia's largest and fastest growing industry, employing over 2 million people and is expected to grow strongly, with a predicted number of 250,000 job openings over the next 4 years (1).
+Healthcare is Australia's largest and fastest growing industry and the number of workers engaged in the health and allied sector is forecast to rise significantly over the next decade as the population ages and the demand for health care increases.
+According to the Australian Government HealthCare and Social Assistance is Australia's largest and fastest growing industry, employing over 2 million people and is expected to grow strongly, with a predicted number of 533,400 job openings over the next 10 years (see page 20).

-We are aiming at students seeking to update and align their knowledge and skills in healthcare management for improved professional performance.
+Our courses are designed for students seeking to update and align their knowledge and skills in healthcare management for improved professional performance.
 Graduates may return to practice or seek to continue their education in other institutions.